 Major: Biology - Ecology, Evolution, and Environmental concentration

-Ask me about: Transferring credits, cell/molecular concentration, undergraduate research, surviving organic chemistry, campus resources, and four year planning.
+Ask me about: Getting involved in undergraduate research, advising, 4-year plans, ornithology, EEE concentration, accessing campus resources, and experiences to further your education and professional development at App Stateransferring credits, cell/molecular concentration, undergraduate research, surviving organic chemistry, campus resources, and four year planning.

 Jaida Washington